-The Bergamasco is an underrated family dog.
-Not only are they relatively low maintenance, but they possess all the best qualities of a good companion.
+The Bergamasco is an underrated family dog that’s fairly rare in the west.
+Not only are they relatively low maintenance, but they have all the best qualities of a good and loyal companion.

-Always willing to please and work, the Bergamasco is highly intelligent, patient and just the right amount of territorial.
+Always willing to please and work, the Bergamasco is highly intelligent, patient dogs, with just the right amount of territorial.
 So, they make great playmates, guardians and watchdogs.

 At home, they can be cheerful, affectionate and as loyal as any breed.
 They keep a careful eye on the pack, which make them a great extra set of eyes on your kids.